 About Andean Condors

-With an adult wingspan of 10–12 feet, they are the largest flying bird in the world.
-They weigh 20–30 pounds and measure 4 feet tall.
-Their feathers are a glossy black or ashy white with black tips.
-The skin on their head is red to black.
-Their heads are nearly featherless because when feeding on a carcass they stick their head inside the animal to retrieve the meat and having no feathers on their head makes it easy to keep their heads clean.
-They have a large fleshy wattle over their beak called a caruncle, which is believed to make the males seem more intimidating.
+With an adult wingspan of about 10 – 12 feet they are the largest flying bird in the world.
+They weigh 20 – 30 pounds and measure 4 feet tall.
+Their feathers are a glossy black.
+Secondary and inner primary feathers are ashy white tipped in black, creating white patches from above.
+The skin on their head is red to black and has no feathers.
+They have a large fleshy wattle over their beak called a caruncle.
 The skin on their head and throat form loose folds.
-They have a snowy white ruff around the shoulders which is for warmth.
-They have special muscles in their skin which allows them to pull this ruff up over the back of their head.
+They have a bear crop area and a snowy white ruff around the shoulders.

-Due to their relatively large size they soar on warm air currents.
+Due to their relatively large weight they soar on warm air currents.
 Soaring is the act of controlled falling through the air currents.
 The thermals, a column of warm upward moving air, will push the bird up faster than it falls.
 The birds move in circles in order to stay within the dimensions of the thermal column.
 So a circling vulture is not necessarily watching for food.
 This type of “flying” is very effortless and energy efficient.
-They are able to change directions with slight movements of their primary “thumb” feathers and their tails.
-They usually will stay grounded on cloudy days when there are no thermals.
+They are able to change directions with slight movements of their pr